capsule-rs/sandbox/README.md

 When packaging your application for release, the package must include the shared `DPDK` libraries and have as dependencies `libnuma` and `libpcap` for your Linux distribution.

-If you want to containerize your release, you can use `getcapsule/dpdk:18.11.6` as the base image which includes `libnuma`, `libpcap` and `DPDK`.
+If you want to containerize your release, you can use [`getcapsule/dpdk:18.11.6`](https://hub.docker.com/repository/docker/getcapsule/dpdk) as the base image which includes `libnuma`, `libpcap` and `DPDK`.
 For other packaging methods, you can find the `DPDK` libraries in `/usr/local/lib/x86_64-linux-gnu`.

 ## Contributing

 Thanks for your help improving the project!
-We are so happy to have you!
-We have a [contributing guide](https://github.com/capsule-rs/capsule/blob/master/CONTRIBUTING.md) to help you get involved in the project.
+We have a [contributing guide](https://github.com/capsule-rs/capsule/blob/master/CONTRIBUTING.md) to help you get involved in the `Capsule` project.

 ## Code of Conduct